-The Cold War Veterans Memorial will be an integral part of the new Pritzker Archives & Memorial Park Center, an extension of the Pritzker Military Museum & Library in Chicago, currently under construction in Somers, Wisconsin.
-The design of the Memorial will be determined through a design competition as described in the Competition Manual, which contains all the information needed to participate in the design competition including the memorial design program, site information, and schedule and requirements for entry.
-In case of differences in published information, the Competition Manual rules.
+The Cold War Veterans Memorial will be an integral part of the new Pritzker Archives & Memorial Park Center that is currently under construction in Somers, Wisconsin.
+The selected design of the Memorial was determined through a design competition as described in the Competition Manual, which detailed all the information needed to participate in the competition including the memorial design program, site information, a schedule, and the requirements for entry.

 The vision of the Cold War Veterans Memorial is to create permanent recognition that stimulates ongoing thought and study that honors American military and civilians who served and sacrificed during the Cold War.

-In line with the Pritzker Military Museum & Library’s mission, the Cold War Veterans Memorial aims to increase the public understanding of military history.
-It will be a lasting tribute to the courage and tenacity found in the U.S. Armed Forces and civilian personnel who faithfully and honorably served during the Cold War era, September 2, 1945 to December 26, 1991.
+In line with the Pritzker Military Museum & Library’s mission, the Cold War Veterans Memorial aims to increase the public’s understanding of military history.
+It will be a lasting tribute to the courage and tenacity found in the U.S. Armed Forces and civilian personnel who faithfully and honorably served during the Cold War era that lasted from September 2, 1945, to December 26, 1991.

-To identify the most fitting design to embody the vision of the Cold War Veterans Memorial, an international Design Competition has been organized to enable a wide range of individual and team design exploration of the content and form of the memorial.
+To identify the most fitting design to embody the vision of the Cold War Veterans Memorial, an international Design Competition was organized to enable a wide range of individual and team design exploration to help inform the content and form of the memorial.